openstack-k8s-operators/edpm-ansible/docs/source/roles/role-edpm_reboot.rst

 * Reboot EDPM computes.
   During deployment reboot is triggered automatically if required.
-During post-deployment reconfiguration reboot is not started.
-User has to plan reboot maintenance window and set `edpm_reboot_force_reboot` flag to true.
+During post-deployment reconfiguration or adoption process reboot is not started.
+  User has to plan reboot maintenance window and set `edpm_reboot_strategy` flag to force.

-Here is an example of a playbook to start reboot:
+Here is an example of a playbook to  force start reboot:

 .. code-block:: YAML

-    - name: Check and start reboot of nodes if required
+    - name: Force start reboot of nodes
       block:
-        - name: "Check and start reboot of nodes if required"
+        - name: "Force start reboot of nodes"
           include_role:
             name: edpm_reboot
            vars:
-             edpm_reboot_force_reboot: true
+             edpm_reboot_strategy: force

 .. include::